KirilGeorgiev247/Design-patterns/Structural/Decorator/README.md

 ### Decorator ###

-**Attach additional responsibilities to an object dynamically.
+**Attaches additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality**

 + we can dynamically change the behaviour of a class without changing it